 This page contains affiliate links.
 No extra cost is passed on to you.

 Are you thinking about starting a Podcast on Your Own?
 Download our equipment list of what you need to get started or improve your Audio quality.
 People think that podcasting is an expensive and complicated thing to undertake.
 The truth is that it doesn’t have to be with our Services.
-If you want to go it alone the below information is a great place to start.
+If you want to go it alone using our "Self Serve" Memberships you can or look at the products you may want to purchase from the below information.
+This is a great place to start.

 Launching a podcast is straightforward, and you can get started with as little as a simple USB Headset and your current computer, recording and editing software (Uness you do a LIVE show) and a publishing platform to share your work.